rbspy/rbspy/README.md

    alpha software)

 If it crashes, you can file an issue and attach the Ruby binary for the process it couldn't spy on.
+I will read all the issues and help if I can!
+Especially if it's just that something in this README is explained poorly.
 I have approximately no time to fix issues, so I will probably not fix the bug.
 Pull requests are very welcome!

 ## Generating flamegraphs